 Why yes.
 Yes, you can.
 You most certainly can.

 It’s super easy.
-Just drop them into a recycling bin.
+Just rinse them and drop them into a recycling bin.
 The recycling professional will take it from there.

 To put it simply, not all materials are as easy to recycle as steel cans.
 Some materials have complex numerical sorting systems or aren’t metallic, so they can’t be sorted by magnets.
 And other hard-to-recycle materials frequently get contaminated or are difficult to sort.